-A. Respondent shall use quality assurance, quality control, and chain of custody procedures in accordance with EPA's "Interim Guidelines and Specifications For Preparing Quality Assurance Project Plans" (QAMS-005/80) and the "EPA Region IV Engineering Support Branch Standard Operating Procedures and Quality Assurance Manual (U.S. EPA Region IV, Environmental Services Division, May 1996), and subsequent amendments to such guidelines.
-Prior to the commencement of any monitoring project under this Consent Order, Respondent shall submit for review, modification and/or approval by EPA, a Quality Assurance Project Plan ("QAPP") that is consistent with applicable guidelines.
+A. Respondent shall use quality assurance, quality control, and chain of custody procedures in accordance with EPA's "Interim Guidelines and Specifications For Preparing Quality Assurance Project Plans" (QAMS-005/80) and the "EPA Region IV Environmental Compliance Branch Standard Operating Procedures and Quality Assurance Manual (U.S. EPA Region IV, Environmental Services Division, February 1, 1991), and subsequent amendments to such

+- guidelines.
+Respondent shall conduct all sampling and analysis activities in accordance with the Quality Assurance Project Plan (QAPP) previously submitted by Respondent and approved by EPA during the initial RI/FS for the Site.
 Sampling data generated consistent with the QAPP(s) shall be admissible as evidence, without objection, in any proceeding under Section XIV of this Consent Order.
-Respondent shall assure that EPA personnel or authorized representatives are allowed access to any laboratory utilized by Respondent in implementing this Consent Order.

-B. Respondent shall make available to EPA the results of all sampling and/or tests or other data generated by Respondent with respect to the implementation of this Consent Order and shall submit these results in monthly progress reports as described in Section VII.E. of this Consent Order.

-C. At the request of EPA, Respondent shall allow split or duplicate samples to be taken by EPA, and/or their authorized representative, of any samples collected by Respondent pursuant to the implementation of this Consent Order.
+Respondent shall assure that EPA personnel or authorized representatives are allowed access to any laboratory utilized by Respondent in implementing this Consent Order. - B. Respondent shall make available to EPA the results of all sampling and/or tests or other data generated by Respondent with respect to the implementation of this Consent Order and shall submit these results in monthly progress reports as described in Section VII.E. of this Consent Order. - C. At the request of EPA, Respondent shall allow split or duplicate samples to be taken by EPA, and/or their authorized representative, of any samples collected by Respondent pursuant to the implementation of this Consent Order.
 Respondent shall notify EPA not less than fourteen (14) days in advance of any sample collection activity.
-In addition, EPA shall have the right to collect any additional samples that EPA deems necessary.

-D. Respondent shall ensure that the laboratory utilized by Respondent for analyses participates in a EPA quality assurance/quality control program equivalent to that which is followed by EPA and which is consistent with EPA document QAMS-005/80.
-In addition, EPA may require submittal of data packages equivalent to those generated in the EPA Contract Laboratory Program (CLP) and may require laboratory analysis of performance samples (blank and/or spike samples) in sufficient number to determine the capabilities of the laboratory.

-E. Notwithstanding any provision of this Consent Order, the EPA hereby retains all of its information gathering, inspection and enforcement authorities and rights under CERCLA, RCRA, and any other applicable statute or regulation.
+In addition, EPA shall have the right to collect any additional samples that EPA deems necessary. - D. Respondent shall ensure that the laboratory utilized by Respondent for analyses participates in a EPA quality assurance/quality control program equivalent to that which is followed by EPA and which is consistent with EPA document QAMS-005/80.
+In addition, EPA may require submittal of data packages equivalent to those generated in the EPA Contract Laboratory Program (CLP) and may require laboratory analysis of performance samples (blank and/or spike samples) in sufficient number to determine the capabilities of the laboratory. - E. Notwithstanding any provision of this Consent Order, the EPA hereby retains all of its information gathering, inspection and enforcement authorities and rights under CERCLA, RCRA, and any other applicable statute or regulation.